bridgesense/lampready/README.md

 **DB1:**
-The script can automatically set up and install up to three MySQL databases.
+The script can automatically set up and install any number of MySQL databases.
 By filling out this information, the script will create the database and inject your data from a sql file you have placed in the project's root directory.

 **DB_NAME, DB_USER and DB_PASS:**
 These settings should mirror the same database name and user credentials written in the website's database configuration file.

-Notice the single quotes used for the password.
-This is an important work-around to allow the bash script to insert certain special characters correctly.
+***Notice the single quotes used for the password.***  This is an important work-around to allow the bash script to insert certain special characters correctly.

 **DB_PERM:**
-Assign DB permissions to specific users.
+Specific DB permissions may be applied.

 **DB_PREFIX:**